svendahlstrand/10-print-game-boy/README.md

 Give it a shot – if it's not your thing you can always read the [plain assembly version][src].

+### New to assembly language and low-level programming?

+Then you may want to catch up on the basics, before reading the source.
+A favorite book of mine and its associated web course has you covered:
+[The Elements of Computing Systems][book] and [NAND2Tetris][n2t].
+Another great resource is [Easy 6502][e65] - an e-book that shows how to get started with 6502 assembly language.

 ### Assemble using RGBDS...

 To assemble the `10 PRINT` Game Boy ROM, you'll need the assembler, linker and